staceykaitlin/ClassicArcadeGame/README.md

 ## How to play
 Using the arrow keys on your keyboard, move from the grass to the water while avoiding enemies.

-⋅⋅* If you collide with a bug the game will reset
+ - If you collide with a bug the game will reset
-⋅⋅* If you make it to the water the console will log won
+ - If you make it to the water the console will log won

-You can launch the game (https://staceykaitlin.github.io/ClassicArcadeGame/ "here.")
+You can launch the game here: https://staceykaitlin.github.io/ClassicArcadeGame/

 ## Contributing

 This project was created using the starter code supplied by Udacity.
-You can find the starter files (https://github.com/udacity/frontend-nanodegree-arcade-game "here.")
+You can find the starter files here: https://github.com/udacity/frontend-nanodegree-arcade-game